 - We must start to ease small business regulation.
 Federal oversight has been missing in recent decades and has equated to the average yearly cost of regulation per employee being over $11,000.
 This isn’t right and limits the growth of the small businesses that create two thirds of the jobs in this country.

 - Many open jobs are going unfilled today.
 Vocational training is needed to ensure that future generations have the skills of the future needed to qualify for the job market of tomorrow.

 Ending the War on Drugs

 It’s time to end the failing “War on Drugs.”
 Drug abuse has exploded in the past decade while excessive criminal enforcement has led to crowded prisons and broken spirits.
 The current approach is simply not working.

 - Drug abuse should be decriminalized and drug addicts, particularly opioid addicts, should be treated as a patient with a health issue.
 The criminalization of drug abuse not only does not reduce drug use but it also equates to dangerous, even deadly conditions, when abusers are imprisoned without the proper health care to combat their addiction.
 We must stop the failed, vicious cycle of criminalizing drug use.

 - Our country needs a two-part approach to immigration reform.
-First, we need to grant amnesty to our law-abiding neighbors and friends who are here illegally.
+First, we must address our law-abiding neighbors and friends who are working here without documentation.
+The best solution is to create a simple work visa program to address their status.
 It’s simply not practical or cost effective to deport millions of people.

 - Secondly, simplifying the immigration process will be a critical step toward creating a diverse, thriving society.
 Extensive backgrounds checks will be needed to ensure that those who we allow in are law-abiding individuals.